 Making the crust is critical to a good pizza.
 Weigh your flour, yeast, salt, sugar, olive oil, and warm water first before adding to the mixer to get your ball of dough.

 Divide the dough in to 3 equal pieces and place each one in a ziplock bag.
 Refrigerate the dough balls for 24 hours before using (this allows the gluten to settle making it easier to stretch the dough).

-To get a simple yet delicious pizza sauce all you need is whole peeled tomatoes, salt, sugar, oregano, red pepper flakes, basil, garlic, and onion.
+To get a simple yet delicious pizza sauce all you need is whole peeled San Marazano tomatoes, salt, sugar, oregano, red pepper flakes, basil, garlic powder, and onion powder.

 For this pizza I made a classic Pizza Margherita with fresh mozzarella, fresh basil, homemade tomato sauce, and homemade pizza dough (taken out of the fridge at least 2 hours before using).